IpoSoon/Collection-Analysis/README.md

 ### 3. Business Questions
 * Which partners are the most efficient at debt recovery, and what factors contribute to their success?
-* How can the Head of Collection at Bank X optimize the allocation of the debt portfolio to maximize profits and minimize risk?
+* How can the Head of Finance at Bank X optimize the allocation of the debt portfolio to maximize profits and minimize risk?
 * What strategies can the Head of Collection at Bank X implement to improve debt recovery rates and enhance cooperation with its partners?
 ## II.
 Design Thinking Method
 **Here are the five steps of design thinking:**